 DRESS: Dress is informal throughout.

-TRANSPORT: Transportation between sites is by coach or internal flights.
-We are not allowed to use our own vehicle inside Rajamalai National Park and instead will use local jeeps.
-We will use similar jeeps when we search for Yellow-throated Bulbul on our way from Munnar to Periyar National Park and similar jeeps again if we can obtain permission to visit the Indian Broad-tailed Grassbird site at Periyar.
+TRANSPORTATION: Transportation between sites is by coach or internal flights.
+We are not allowed to use our own vehicle inside Rajamalai National Park and instead will use a park bus.
+We will use local jeeps when we search for Yellow-throated Bulbul on our way from Munnar to Periyar National Park and similar jeeps again if we can obtain permission to visit the Indian Broad-tailed Grassbird site at Periyar.

 Some of the roads in South India are poorly maintained, rough and pot-holed.
 This can make for bumpy, slightly uncomfortable journeys on a couple of days.
 Note, however, that we operate a seating rotation within our vehicles and, especially on the bumpier roads, will be travelling slowly and stopping frequently to stretch our legs and to birdwatch.